ZygmuntBuszyk/Recruitment_Task_Brainhub_2023/backend/README.md

 # Backend part of Recruitment Task
 #### Node server (with configured Typescript)
 #### Mysql for database
-#### In the future logs should be changed to some Logger eg. datadog.
+#### In the future logs should be changed to some Logger eg. datadog/sentry

 ## Startup
 *Without docker